it0na72/java2d/README.md

 different classes (fighter, mage, archer, etc), different monsters, different songs depending on the monster you're fighting, and even different dimensions, environment interaction (cutting trees with axe), In-game Menu and different maps (map transitions).
 However, all of these are not my current priority.~~
 - [ ] Increasing the map and add different monsters
+- [ ] Possibly host the game online

 ### Current bugs (TBC):
 - [x] FIXED ~~There is no sound effects or music in the game yet.
 I added all the sound files but they are still not working.
 Will try to fix this as soon as possible~~